IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 5. Connect the provided CAT6A to SFP+ adapter and connect to your 10 Gb switch.

 6. If the IP address configured for Eth3 can be reached in the browser through `HTTPS://'Your-Eth3-IPAddress'`, continue to the next step.
 Otherwise, connect Eth1 (1 GbE-B) port.<br/>
-    **Note**: if you need to alter any IP settings for Eth3 or Eth1, see the Configuring IP addresses section.
+    **Note** - if you need to alter any IP settings for Eth3 or Eth1, see the Configuring IP addresses section.

 7. Open your browser, and enter `HTTPS://'Your-Eth1-IPAddress'`.
 Enter Eth1 for your network configuration.
 Accept the certificate exception.